-- Clean the battery cable terminals and apply grease to retard the formation of corrosion. - Connect the battery positive (+) terminal, and then connect the negative (-) terminal. - After the battery is installed, initial diagnosis of the electronic throttle control is performed.
-For this reason, start the engine 10 seconds or more after the ignition switch was turned to ON.
+- Clean the battery cable terminals and apply grease to retard the formation of corrosion. - Connect the positive (+) terminal, and then connect the negative (-) terminal of battery. - Initial diagnosis of the electronic throttle control is performed after the battery is installed.
+Therefore, start the engine after 10 seconds or more have passed since turning the ignition switch to ON.